cyweee/Discord-bot/README.md

 - `$tr [the language into which you want to translate] [the text you are translating from]`
 - the translator supports 30 languages

+For deepl translator to work in discord wat will need deepl API key which you can find at [deepl api](https://www.deepl.com/ru/products/api).

 ## Help commands